SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 foe or through a daring maneuver), the attack is **enhanced** , allowing the attacker to roll 1d12 damage instead of their normal die.

-**Dual Weapons**
+**Dual Weapons and Multiple Damage Dice**

 If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.
+This is how multiple damage dice in an attack are handled.

+*For example, if a thief had 2 daggers, they would roll d6+d6, and keep the higher roll.*

 **Blast**

 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.

 **Critical Damage**

 Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
 They must then make a STR save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

 Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.

 **Ability Score Loss**